mzetkowski/tbsf-unity-docs/README.md

 Units have more extensive behavioral customization options compared to cells, as they manage movement, combat, and interactions with the grid.
 Here are the key virtual methods you can customize:

 - **Initialize()**: This method is called when the unit is created and can be used to set up initial state.
-- **OnTurnStart(GridController gridController)**: Triggered at the beginning of the unit’s turn.
+- **OnTurnStart(IGridController gridController)**: Triggered at the beginning of the unit’s turn.
-- **OnTurnEnd(GridController gridController)**: Triggered at the end of the unit’s turn.
+- **OnTurnEnd(IGridController gridController)**: Triggered at the end of the unit’s turn.
-- **OnUnitSelected(GridController gridController)**: Handles logic when a unit is selected by the player.
+- **OnUnitSelected(IGridController gridController)**: Handles logic when a unit is selected by the player.
-- **OnUnitDeselected(GridController gridController)**: Handles logic when a unit is deselected.
+- **OnUnitDeselected(IGridController gridController)**: Handles logic when a unit is deselected.
-- **OnDestroyed(GridController gridController)**: Called when unit is destroyed, typically when health drops to 0.
+- **OnDestroyed(IGridController gridController)**: Called when unit is destroyed, typically when health drops to 0.

 **Movement-related methods**:
 These three high-level methods used to define how the unit moves.
 Easy to use and should cover most of the use cases